jum4r/osticket-prereqs/README.md

   [X] IIS Management Console

 As soon as it's finished, we can check if IIS is properly installed.
 Open the browser and type "127.0.0.1"; the page should resemble the image below.
-If it doesn't appear as shown, we can backtrack and follow the steps above to uninstall and then reinstall.
+If it doesn't appear as shown, we can backtrack and follow the steps above to uninstall and then reinstall IIS.
 </p>
 <p>
 <img src="https://i.imgur.com/bnCEirF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>